-A range of views were expressed in submissions, but most stakeholders were not convinced of the benefits to consumers of introducing both the DMIA and DMIS.
 The Commission accepts ENA's view that networks may face upfront, transitional costs to develop their ability to utilise non-network options.
 But we disagree on the best mechanisms to incentivise efficient non-network solutions.
+As discussed above, the Commission considers a DMIS is not warranted.
+Stakeholder submissions to the draft determination, including by the AER, AGL, Energy Consumers Australia, PIAC and South Australian Government, support the decision to only introduce a DMIA for transmission.

-Introducing a DMIA for transmission creates a source of potential funding for networks to overcome the 'practical implementation barriers' of non-network alternatives and recover their efficient costs - in addition to the AER's approved revenue allowance and ARENA funded projects.
+Introducing a DMIA for transmission creates a source of potential funding for networks to overcome to an extent the 'practical implementation barriers' of non-network alternatives and recover their efficient costs - in addition to the AER's approved revenue allowance and ARENA funded projects.
 Ongoing incentive payments to transmission businesses are not necessary to overcome implementation barriers.